orcular-orga/orcuScooter/Documentation/Assembly.md

 The scooter is now ready for a first ride.
 Hop on, cruise to your heart's content and make sure everything is stable and sits right.
 If the scooter falls apart and you crash, there might be something wrong.
 Perhaps now is a good time to fix it, before you continue with the assembly.

-But if the scooter has passed the test drive successfully: Well done!
+But if the scooter has passed the test ride successfully: Well done!
 Continue with the instructions below.